Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    // Remove all visuals if any left if (_visualView.NumberOfVisuals > 0)
        _visualView.RemoveAll();
    ```

-The result of the preceding code is as follows:
+The final output is as follows:

  | original VisualView                                         | after `RemoveVisual(...)` called                        | after `RemoveAll()` called                                    |
  |-------------------------------------------------------------|:-------------------------------------------------------:|---------------------------------------------------------------|